hazae41/immutable/README.md

 If an update is detected, it can `register()` the new `service_worker.<hash>.h.js` file.

-Thus the developer or user is in control of when to update the app (e.g. yes/no/always button).
+Thus the developer or user is in control of when to update the app (e.g. a yes/no/always button).

+If the service-worker is updated anyway by the browser (e.g. cache failure), the webapp errors.

 -

-The other great thing is that all other files are also immutably cached, by the service-worker.
+The other great thing is that all other files are also immutably cached by the service-worker.

 This is done just like `workbox` but with even more checks as the hashes are also verified.

+All files are hashed and verified using SHA-256 which is both strong and fast.

 -

-Your files are immutable and your service-worker verifies the hashes.

-This means you only have to trust the service-worker when you first download it.
+The Immutable Framework also does things right to avoid server-side attacks at much as possible.

+The bootpage is a special page that only contains glue code to register the service-worker.

-Users can manually hash the service-worker to verify it has no been compromised.
+You can manually hash the bootpage and the service-worker to verify they have not been tampered.

-(This can't be done automatically since there is no way of hashing a service-worker at runtime).
+And since the service-worker verifies the hashes of other files (pages, scripts, assets).

+That means you don't need to manually verify the hash of other files!

+So the the only way to compromise the webapp is when you first download it.

-If the service-worker hasn't been compromised the first time you downloaded it, you can trust the whole app, forever!
+Otherwise you can trust the whole app forever!

 ## Adapters